 I want it to sound new.
-It would obviously have some of the elements of the old music, because it?s the original line-up.
-But I would also want to take advantage of the technology and get a really good sound, good production.
-Also, the maturity that we have, I have a feeling that we?re better songwriters now.
-I don?t know – I?d have to see.
+It would have some of the elements of the old music because it’s the original line-up.
+But I would also like to take advantage of technology and get a really good sound, good production.
+Also, with the maturity that we have, I feel that we’re better songwriters now.
+I don’t know – I’d have to see.
 I could see that happening…

 If you could choose a producer for that album, who would you want it to be?

 Not Bob Rock(laughs)!
-That?s a good question.
-I really like how the last Lamb Of God album sounds.
+That’s a good question.
+I like how the last Lamb Of God album sounds.
 The guy who produced that, his name is Machine.
-He?s a cool guy, based in New York.
+He’s a cool guy, based in New York.
 He would be on my list.
-But that?s kind of like naming a Supreme Court pick.
+But that’s kind of like naming a Supreme Court pick.

-Why you are not doing all shows in this current tour?
-Metal Mike (Halford, ex-Testament, Pain Museum) is doing some dates of instead of you?
+Why are you not doing all shows on this current tour?
+Metal Mike (Halford, ex-Testament, Pain Museum) is doing some of the dates instead of you?

-When they got a hold of me to do these reunion shows, I do other shows between my own band, and the other projects I play with ?
-Trans-Siberian Orchestra, etc. ?
-I?m already booked until May 2006.
-When they come to me and say "Can you do a show on this date?," if I can do it, I?ll do it.
-With those two shows that Metal Mike?s doing, I was asked to do them but I was already booked.
-I have my other commitments.
-There?s been a couple of shows that I?ve been able to move around or get substitutes for, but I can only do so much.
-In the future, it?s early enough so that the dates for next year will hopefully be booked around the dates that I already have.
+When they got a hold of me to do these reunion shows, I do other shows between my own band and the other projects I play with Trans-Siberian Orchestra, etc. I’m already booked until May 2006.
+When they come to me and say, “Can you do a show on this date?” if I can do it, I’ll do it.
+With those two shows that Metal Mike’s doing, I was asked to do them, but I was already booked.
+I have other commitments.
+There’s been a couple of shows that I’ve been able to move around or get substitutes for, but I can only do so much.
+In the future, it’s early enough so that the dates for next year will hopefully be booked around the dates that I already have.

 Do you have any plans to release a DVD from this current tour?

 A DVD?
 We have a DVD coming out, from the shows we did in Europe, in London.
 It should be out before the end of the year if I remember, right?

 Did you tape any footage from this Tuska Festival show?